A Place for Mom

 Key Takeaways

 1. Assisted living is a good care option for adults with mental illness.
-Some assisted living communities or care homes can accommodate adults as well as seniors.
+Some assisted living communities or care homes house both adults and seniors.

-2. Adults with mental illness can benefit from the routines and activities provided in assisted living.
-Social events, therapeutic activities, medication management, and more can help relieve symptoms of mental illness.
+2. Adults with mental illness can benefit from the routines and activities in assisted living.
+Social events, therapeutic activities, and medication management help relieve symptoms.

 What is behavioral assisted living?